PrajwalVandana/maestro-cli/readme.md

 - like a song and want to play *that specific song* on loop? click `l` while playing to toggle loop mode (not the same as passing `-l` to `maestro play`!)
 - seek with left/right arrow keys
 - volume up/down with `[` and `]`
-- remove selected song (not necessarily the currently playing song) from current playlist with `d`
+- remove selected song (not necessarily the currently playing song) from current playlist with `backspace/delete`
 - scroll with mouse or up/down arrow keys to scroll the selected song
 - `c` to toggle clip mode
 - `v` to toggle visualization mode
+- `d` to toggle Discord status
 - `m` to mute
 - `r` to replay a song
 - `a` to add a song by ID to the end of the playlist